Dev-Bilaspure/Kaiburr-Assessment-Task-6/README.md

 ### Getting Started
 To run the web application, follow these steps:
 1. Clone this repository.
-2. Navigate  ` cd spam-sms-classifier-application`
+2. Navigate `cd spam-sms-classifier-application/venv`
-3. Run the web application: `cd venv && streamlit run app.py`
+3. Run the web application: `streamlit run app.py`